mvarona/rover/README.md

 - ssl:
 `pip install ssl`

 ## Usage

-`python3 projekt.py corpus`, where `corpus` is the directory where the search will be done.
+Run `python3 projekt.py corpus`, where `corpus` is the directory where the search will be done.

 ## Figures

-- `ids` is the structure which garantess a quick hashed access to each file, and it is a dictionary with the following aspect:
+- `ids` is the structure which guarantees a quick hashed access to each file, and it is a dictionary with the following aspect:

 ```
 {